a3r0id/grom-restricted-arsenals/README.md

 #### [1] Base Arsenal

-> A basic, whitelisted arsenal that can everyone can access.
+> A basic, whitelisted arsenal that everyone can access.
 This module can also be restricted to a specific side, ie: `BLUFOR`.
 You can make make as many as needed, ie: one for each "side" (or team in a pvp gammode etc).

 #### [2] Restricted Arsenal

-> A whitelisted arsenal that can only certain players with a specific role can access, ie: `Machinegunner@anything` as well as to a specific side, ie: `BLUFOR`.
+> A whitelisted arsenal in which only certain players with a specific role can access, ie: `Machinegunner@anything` as well as to a specific side, ie: `BLUFOR`.

 --------